 To be intimate you must be vulnerable and to be vulnerable you must feel that your partner will not take advantage of you.
 At the core of intimacy is compassion, understanding and empathy, both for yourself and for your partner.
 You must be willing to forgive past hurts and talk openly about your expectations.
 An honest exploration of one's self is needed as most past hurts and unmet expectations are driven by unfulfilled needs buried inside us that our partners are most likely unaware of, as are we.
 You can not change your relationship patterns if you can not ask for what you need and you can not ask for what you need if you don't know what it is.

 I can work with both of you to learn what you want, what you need and how to ask for it.
 Once you know this you can both get your needs met and find intimacy again.
-If you would like to know more please email me or make an appointment so we can get you fired up again.
+If you would like to know more please email me or make an appointment.